bk20x/M/README.md

 * Extremely lightweight; uses about 1.6 to 2.2 mb of memory on startup and will only use memory that is actually in use.
 * Supports recursing infinitely.
 * First class functions and closures.
-* Dynamic Lexical Scoping (supporting true closures but lambdas also have access to the environment of the caller, but captured variables are prioritized as they are closer to it's internal environment)
 * CL inspired Macros and backquote.
 * Direct metaprogramming (Lambdas are structures allowing for hot swapping of code); code is data in a much more literal sense than Scheme or CL.
 * The Reader can natively parse JSON into Tables.